 8. Treat It as One Final Splurge

-Whether this is baby number one or baby number 10, taking time away with your partner is important before adding another human to the family dynamic.
-Refocusing attention on each other and not on the busyness of life will keep romance and communication alive.
+Whether this is baby number one or baby number ten, taking time away with your partner is important before adding another human to the family dynamic.
+Refocusing attention on each other, rather than on the busyness of life, will keep romance and communication alive.
 Putting in the work of going and connecting will always pay off.